 What is the Problem with High-Glycemic Carbohydrates?

-The problem with high-glycemic carbohydrates is that they give an inordinate insulin response.
-Insulin is an essential hormone for life, yet acute, chronic elevation of insulin leads to hyperinsulinism, which has been positively linked to obesity, elevated cholesterol levels, blood pressure, mood dysfunction and a Pandora’s box of disease and disability.
-Research “hyperinsulinism” on the Internet.
-There’s a gold mine of information pertinent to your health available there.
-The CrossFit prescription is a low-glycemic diet and consequently severely blunts the insulin response.
+The problem with high-glycemic carbohydrates is that they raise blood sugar levels.
+Raised levels of blood sugar has been positively linked to obesity, elevated cholesterol levels, blood pressure, mood dysfunction and a Pandora’s box of disease and disability.
+There’s a goldmine of information pertinent to your health available there.
+The CrossFit prescription is a low-glycemic diet and consequently severely blunts the blood sugar response.

 Caloric Restriction and Longevity